Manage late submissions, extensions and mitigation

 2. Academic Regulations

-- Section 8 Students may apply for extension / mitigation and supply evidence.
+b.
+Section 8: Students may apply for extension / mitigation and supply evidence.

-- Typical extensions are 5 working days, which equates to 7 days including a weekend.
-E.g. if the deadline is 9am Monday morning, extended deadline will be 9am the following Monday morning.
+e.
+Typical extensions are 5 working days, which equates to 7 days including a weekend.
+E.g. if the deadline is 9 am Monday morning, extended deadline will be 9 am the following Monday morning.

 3. Method of supporting the regulations in Turnitin

-- This process is informed by the regulations (above) and Turnitin capabilities.
+b.
+This process is informed by the regulations (see above) and Turnitin capabilities.

 4. What do staff need to do?

-- Standard submission and re-submission dropboxes should be created for every assignment requiring Turnitin.
+b.
+Standard submissions and re-submission assignments should be created for every assignment requiring Turnitin.

-- Standard submission dropboxes should be set to allow multiple drafts.
-View guidance.
+c.
+Standard submission assignments should be set to allow multiple drafts.

-- Additional dropboxes may be required locally and these should use the same settings
+d.
+Additional assignments may be required locally and these should use the same settings.

 5. What do students need to know?

-- Where to get academic and technical help with their assignment.
+a.
+Where to get academic and technical help with their assignment (The Library).

-- For the first 4 submissions that a student makes to a Turnitin assignment, the similarity/originality report should come through within an hour or so.
-For any further submissions, it will take at least 24 hours to generate.
-This info helps to manage their expectations / concerns.
+b.
+The first three submissions that a student makes the similarity/originality report should come through within an hour or so.
+Any further submissions, may take 24 hours or more to generate.

-- If students submit to a Dropbox earlier than the due date, the submission is retained until they overwrite it.
-If they forget to submit again before the due date, that submission goes forward.
-I.e. the last submission in the Dropbox at the due date/time is counted as their final submission.
+c.
+If students submit earlier than the due date to view Similarity Report, the submission is retained until they overwrite it.
+If they forget to submit again before the due date, that submission goes forward and cannot be overridden even as a late submission.

 6. Sample workflow

-- LATE SUBMISSIONS must be set to YES for all dropboxes
+a.
+Late Submissions must be set to YES for all assignments.

-- All extension / mitigation dropboxes should be adaptively released to ONLY those students with extension / mitigation approval.
+b.
+All extensions / mitigation should use Adaptive Release to those students only with approval.
 Information about setting this up is available in our Adaptive Release guide.

 7. Benefits of this approach

-- Adaptive release means that only those with extensions / mitigation can see specific dropbox/es.
+c.
+Adaptive Release means that only those with extensions / mitigation can see specific assignments.